JunMa11/MICCAI-Reproducibility-Checklist/README.md

 ## Acknowledgement

-> 📋  We thank the public dataset contributors.
+> 📋  We thank the contributors of public datasets.

 ## How to ensure reproducibility when the data cannot be shared?